Yes, a Mortgage for a Resident Doctor is Possible!

 Down Payment Considerations

-Down payment can come from a variety of sources, provided it can be clearly documented: Here are some suggestions:
+Down payment can be as little as 10% and come from a variety of sources, provided it can be clearly documented: Here are some suggestions:

 - Gifted down payments from an immediate family member are permitted